ironbar/arc25/docs/05_Solution_Summary.md

 Now I'm trying to:

 - Solve RL training collapse so I can train for longer.
 Hoping that training on huge datasets helps.
+- Trying to make the model learn to refine its predictions using RL, but maybe I should start thinking on a fresh system for ARC26.

+In essence the BARC model is not strong enough and doesn't know how to refine its predictions.